 This modern infill home was designed to fit within the “traditional” context of it’s neighborhood, adding “modern” to the list of Tudor, Colonial, and Craftsman house styles in the area.
-The challenges of the project were many, but challenges always make for more interesting design.
+The challenges of this contemporary home design project were many, but challenges always make for more interesting design.

 At the center of the house is this open stair, and an elevator, linking all four levels.